How To Write A Song: That Will Make You Better

 How to Write a Song: Analyzing Popular Music

 Studying popular songs is one of the ways you can improve your songwriting.
-And here is how:
+Here is how:

-• Listen well: What is important is the lyrical content, music and structure of the song.
+• Listen well: What is essential is the lyrical content, music and structure of the song.

 Write down things that you like and also that resonate with you.
 In this way, that may inspire your work. alert-info